chloroken/eve-min/README.md

 # EVE-min - a client switcher for EVE + KDE Plasma

-A client switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows. **EVE-min** can also perform blanket actions like killing or minimizing all EVE clients.
+A client switcher for [EVE Online](https://www.eveonline.com/) designed to fully utilize EVE's throttling mechanics by minimizing inactive client windows with dbus commands via KWin scripts. **EVE-min** can also perform blanket actions like killing or minimizing all EVE clients.
 This tool is congruent with EVE's ToS because no actions touch the client.

 # EVE's Throttling Mechanics